-Omega Graduate School is authorized by the Tennessee Higher Education Commission (THEC) to offer Master of Letters and Doctor of Philosophy degrees.
+Omega Graduate School is authorized by the Tennessee Higher Education Commission (THEC) to offer master's and doctoral degrees.
 This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility.
 Omega Graduate School is also eligible for the training of veterans.
 Eligible veterans enrolled in either the master's or doctoral programs may receive veteran's benefits.

-Catalog effective 10/17/2023 Rev. 10/17/2023
+Catalog effective 03/01/2024 Rev. 02/20/2024